tc39/proposal-rm-builtin-subclassing/README.md

 - `Promise.reject`
 - `Promise.resolve`

-This means any subclass calling these methods on the subclass constructor will always get `Promise` instances back, or throw if not called with `Promise` as the receiver.
+This means any subclass calling these methods on the subclass constructor will always get `Promise` instances back.

 ```javascript
 class MyPromise extends Promise { /* ... * / }